About Above the Pages

 Pam has edited, proofread, or beta-read Christian nonfiction books, devotionals, sermons, Bible studies, homeschool curriculum, children’s books, and Christian fiction.
 Additional experience includes working in a rural library, writing frequent articles for area newspapers, being a sales rep of children’s books, and home teaching her children through high school.
 Her college coursework included English, literature, library science, and child development.

 As a child, Pam was an avid reader and book lover and would read stacks of library books or encyclopedias during her summers.
 Her love of books grew into editing when an editor friend invited her to beta-read his book and then encouraged her to pursue editing.
 Several months later, God orchestrated the events for Pam to begin editing.
-Pam is a Silver Member of the Christian Proofreaders and Editors Network; a member of Author's Community where authors, writers, and entrepreneurs can accomplish their goals while learning how to market their product on their own; and a member of the Freelancer's Union.
-She also is a part of TriStone Wordsmiths–A Community of Independent Christian Authors, Artists, and Editors
+Pam is a Silver Member of the Christian Proofreaders and Editors Network and the Freelancer's Union.
+She also is a part of TriStone Wordsmiths–A Community of Independent Christian Authors, Artists, and Editors.

 Essential Skills for Editing Nonfiction – 2016 – Christian PEN